Last Updated: February 22, 2025

 Under the Safe Browsing panel, you can select between Enhanced protection, Standard protection, and No protection.

-To do this, open up Chrome and type cache:[website URL] into the address bar.
+To do this, open Chrome and type cache:[website URL] into the address bar.
 For example, try entering cache:www.facebook.com for the latest cached version of the Facebook home page.

 When you try this method, you might find that it sometimes takes you to a Google Search results page.
-In this case, click on the three dots next to the correct result and select Cached on the menu.
+In this case, click the three dots next to the correct result and select Cached on the menu.

-The Domain Name System (DNS) is the system that translates human-readable domain names (e.g., www.google.com) into numerical IP addresses (e.g., 142.251.162.99) that computers use to communicate with each other.
+The Domain Name System (DNS) translates human-readable domain names (e.g., www.google.com) into numerical IP addresses (e.g., 142.251.162.99) that computers use to communicate with each other.

 Go to the Google Translate website.
 Choose a random language in the “From” section and English or your preferred language in the “To” section.
 Enter the URL for your desired website in the text box, and when it’s translated, click on the link.